Courtney Bryan

-Courtney Bryan (born October 2, 1984) is a former American football safety.
-He was born in San Jose, California, and played college football at New Mexico State.
+Courtney Jamaal Bryan (born October 2, 1984) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the New Mexico State Aggies.
 He was signed by the Miami Dolphins as an undrafted free agent in 2007.

 He is the younger brother of NFL defensive end Copeland Bryan.

 Early years

-Bryan attended Lincoln High School in San Jose, California and was a student and a letterman in football, basketball, and track.
+Bryan was born in San Jose, California, where he attended Lincoln High School and was a letterman in football, basketball, and track.
 Now he works as a Sheriff at Santa Clara County.